cauanrricardo/cauanrricardo/README.md

 - I'm a Software Engineering student at the Federal University of Ceará (UFC), currently in the 4th semester.
--  20 years old, started programming in 2024 and improving my skills as a **QA Tester**.
+-  20 years old, started programming in 2024 and improving my skills as a QA Tester.
 - Check out some of my projects here on GitHub.
 -  Football fan and proud Mineiro.
 -  Always moving forward.
 Let's go *pra cima*!